1908–09 Australia rugby union tour of Britain: The squad's leadership

 Tour manager, who performed the role of coach was New South Wales state selector James McMahon, a veteran of the early NSWRU representative fixtures of 1889 and 1894 against New Zealand.
 He was assisted by Stan Wickham who had captained the Wallabies on 10 occasions between 1904 and 1905.
-Tour captain was Dr. Herbert 'Paddy' Moran.
+Tour captain was Herbert Moran.
 The team was also captained in matches during the tour by Chris McKivat and by Fred Wood, the tour vice-captain.
 They played in blue shirts, emblazoned with the Waratah.
 Players were paid 3 shillings a day in expenses.

-Moran writes in Viewless Winds that when the touring squad first arrived at Plymouth a pack of journalists were there who were anxious to give the team some distinctive name.
-The "Rabbits" was instantaneously rejected and soon after the team adopted the moniker of "The Wallabies" which for many years was used to describe the Australia national rugby union team when touring to Britain.
+At a pre-tour function in Sydney it was announced the Australian team would be called "the Rabbits", which British newspapers soon picked up on.
+The side played two matches on the way to England, but after arrival decided to hold a team meeting to choose an alternative name, with the "Wallabies" ultimately voted upon to replace "Rabbits".
+From the 1930s onwards "Wallabies" was used to describe the Australia national rugby union team when touring to Britain.
 These days the national side are the Wallabies whether playing at home or anywhere abroad.

-Moran also describes as "an affliction" the war-cry which the parent Union in Australia had suggested the team should use for its "box-office value".
-Moran wrote:
+The Wallabies in 1908 also had a war-cry which the NSWRU in Australia had suggested the team should use (following the style of the 1905 All Blacks and 1906 Springboks tours) for its "box-office value".
+The team's captain Moran wrote:

 The memory of that war cry provokes anger in me even after all these years ...
 We were expected to leap up in the air and make foolish gestures which somebody thought Australian natives might have used in similar circumstances and we were give meaningless words which we were to utter savagely during the pantomime ...
 I refused to lead the wretched caricature of a native corroboree and regularly hid myself among the team, a conscientious objector.